microsoft/vscode-docs/release-notes/latest.md

 ### "--nolazy" option not automatically added

-In order to ensure that breakpoints are hit reliably, VS Code automatically added the `--nolazy` option when launching Node.js.
+In order to make sure that breakpoints are hit reliably, VS Code automatically added the `--nolazy` option when launching Node.js.
 With the advent of Node.js alternatives that do not support this option (e.g. Chakra), we've removed this automatic behavior.
 If you see that breakpoints are not hit reliably in Node.js applications, please verify that your launch configuration sets the `--nolazy` option explicitly via the `runtimeArgs` attribute.

 ## Mono debugging